 Pepperstone’s Swap Free account type was designed for those who cannot pay or receive swap rates for religious reasons.
 Similar to the broker’s Standard pricing, the interest-free account offers average spreads of 1.0-1.2 pips and no commission fees.

-When setting up a swap-free account, traders can choose from fewer base currencies than Pepperstone’s other accounts, with only AUD, GBP, USD and the EUR available.
+When setting up a swap-free account, traders can choose from fewer base currencies than Pepperstone’s other accounts, with only AUD, GBP, USD and EUR available.
 As with Pepperstone’s Standard and Razor accounts, swap-free accounts incur admin charges when positions are held open for longer than 10 days.

 For those wanting tight ECN-like spreads with low commission fees, Pepperstone’s Razor account is a great option.
-Whether you want to run EAs, implement scalping strategies or take advantage of 0.0 pip minimum spreads, Pepperstone offers instutional-style trading conditions and pricing.
+Whether you want to run EAs, implement scalping strategies or take advantage of 0.0 pip minimum spreads, Pepperstone offers institutional-style trading conditions and pricing.

-Compared to market maker brokers that fill orders internally with its own liquidity, no dealing desk (NDD) brokers such as Pepperstone and XTB offer Straight Through Processing(STP) to connect traders directly to external liquidity sources without a middleman.
+Compared to market maker brokers that fill orders internally with their own liquidity, no dealing desk (NDD) brokers such as Pepperstone and XTB offer Straight Through Processing(STP) to connect traders directly to external liquidity sources without a middleman.
 While market makers often set their own prices, NDD brokers pass on prices from multiple institutional sources, allowing traders to access ultra-tight spreads and excellent trading conditions.

 As an NDD broker that executes orders with straight-through-processing, Pepperstone processes customers trades with no dealing desk intervention.
 To fill customers orders, Pepperstone utilises 22 top-tier liquidity providers.
 With no intermediary and multiple sources of liquidity, the potential for experiencing delays and lags is greatly reduced when trading with Pepperstone.